Nile (band)

-Nile is an American death metal band from Greenville, South Carolina, formed in 1993.
+Nile is an American technical death metal band from Greenville, South Carolina, formed in 1993.
 The band's current lineup consists of founding guitarist/vocalist Karl Sanders, drummer George Kollias, guitarist/vocalist Brian Kingsland, guitarist/vocalist Zach Jeter, and bassist/vocalist Adam Roethlisberger.
-The band is known for their dedicated lyrical and musical style, which is inspired by Egyptology and works of H. P. Lovecraft.
+The band is known for their lyrics and music inspired by Egyptology and H. P. Lovecraft.
 Since its formation, the band has released ten studio albums, two compilations, three extended plays, two demos, three singles, and five music videos.
 Their latest studio album, The Underworld Awaits Us All, was released on August 23, 2024, through Napalm Records.

 History

 1990s

 Nile formed in Greenville, South Carolina in 1993 from a previous band called Morriah, which founding member Karl Sanders had performed in since the 1980s.
-The name of the band was taken from the Nile river.
+The band is named after the Nile river.
 Nile released a self-titled thrash-influenced demo in 1994 (re-issued in 2011 under the title Worship the Animal - 1994: The Lost Recordings).
 Sanders, vocalist/bassist Chief Spires and drummer Pete Hammoura released the Festivals of Atonement EP in 1995, leading Nile to a southwestern tour in support of other metal acts such as Obituary, Deicide, and Broken Hope.

 The EP Ramses Bringer of War was released by Visceral Productions in 1997.
-The label was due to release the band's first full-length album Amongst the Catacombs of Nephren-Ka, but went out of business later that year.
-However, Relapse Records was open to releasing it early on, giving Nile a wider distribution and a chance to tour with Incantation and Morbid Angel.
+The label was due to release the band's first full-length album, Amongst the Catacombs of Nephren-Ka, but went out of business later that year.
+Relapse Records was open to releasing it early on, giving Nile a wider distribution and a chance to tour with Incantation and Morbid Angel.
 According to Sanders, "The vibe in the late 90s was that death metal was dead.
 We didn’t care though, because we were going to do whatever we wanted to do, the world be damned. [...]
 Already we had wrestled with the idea that probably no one was going to give a fuck, so let’s just do what we like and own it.
 We didn’t care about the ebb and flow of whatever is currently popular."